 The fact that this sickening, obscene movie has a humanist, pro-evolution worldview clearly demonstrates the logical, moral, philosophical, and scientific bankruptcy of atheism and the false theory of evolution.
 Regrettably, there are a lot of really sick, misguided atheists and pagans in the world who enjoy such obscene, gross material.
 Many of these Non-Christians will see nothing wrong with the movie’s excessive violence and vulgarity, but they will be sadly mistaken.

+SLITHER is a violent, obscene monster movie about a slug creature with a hive mind that invades the small town of Wheelsy by hitching a ride on a meteor.
+The stinger inside the monster's egg infects a rich man named Grant, who begins acting strangely.
+Grant starts changing into a huge part-human slug that eats livestock.
+It also impregnates one of the town's loose women.
+The new police chief, Bill, who has a thing for Grant's wife, Starla, chases the monster, but the other woman explodes and releases hundreds of red maggots that begin infecting other people.
+It's up to Bill to stop this alien invasion before these monsters kill every living mammal and reptile on earth.
 Though tongue-in-cheek, SLITHER has a classic science fiction monster plot, but it is extremely gross, gory and violent.
 The movie contains strong sexual content and an excessive strong foul language.
 Finally, it has a very strong, cynical, humanist worldview that promotes the false theory of evolution.
 The movie mocks Christianity, including Christian morality.
 SLITHER resembles its gross-looking monsters.
 Moral moviegoers will find that the movie and its monsters are unfit for humans.